 WHY THESE POPULATIONS?

-Therefore, according to the European Commission Guidelines for Population Level Management Plans for Large Carnivores and the Recommendation of the Standing Committee of the Bern Convention, large carnivore populations that are small, isolated and shared by many EU countries should be given conservation priority.
-Moreover, all states, who are sharing these populations, should prepare joint strategies and management plans.
+Therefore, according to the European Commission Guidelines for Population Level Management Plans for Large Carnivores and the Recommendation of the Standing Committee of the Bern Convention, large carnivore populations that are small, isolated and shared by many EU countries should be given conservation priority. .
+All the states who share these populations should prepare joint strategies and management plans.
 This is the main goal of the 3Lynx project.